 Since people tend to bend their wrists when they sleep, they can also experience these symptoms at night.
 For most people, these symptoms can disappear on their own.
 But, if the pain worsens, the symptoms can become more persistent, frequent, and last much longer.

 If you are looking for a non-invasive and drug-free treatment, you should try chiropractic care.
 Chiropractic care is a unique type of treatment that allows the body to heal on its own.
-According to the National Institute of Neurological Disorders, many people overlook this line of treatment.
+Many people overlook this line of treatment.
 Still, it’s a highly effective method in soothing the pain and restoring the median nerve proper function.

 The chiropractor will begin by calming the pain and irritation in the arm or wrists.
 After that, they will focus on treating the neck.

 Experts can use a wide range of therapeutic treatments, from trigger points to spinal adjustment therapy, to manage carpal tunnel.
 Depending on the type of health problem the patient is dealing with, the chiropractor will adjust the treatment based on their needs.
 If the patient is at risk of injury, the expert can suggest at-home exercises.